-- a.
-The business manager, on behalf of the district, may establish requirements, conjtracts for the purposes of minimizing paperwork, achieving continuity of product, securing a source of supply, reducing inventory, combining district requirements for volume discounts, standardization among schools and departments and reducing lead time for ordering. - b.
-The district has determined that [value engineering] [specialized expertise required] [and technical complexity,] generally, do not apply to this rule.
+- A. The business manager, on behalf of the district, may establish requirements contracts for the purposes of minimizing paperwork, achieving continuity of product, securing a source of supply, reducing inventory, combining district requirements for volume discounts, standardization among schools and departments and reducing lead time for ordering. - B. The district has determined that value engineering, specialized expertise required and technical complexity, generally do not apply to this rule. - C. The district may enter into a requirements contract (also known as a blanket purchase order or price agreement) whereby it is agreed to purchase goods or services for an anticipated need at a predetermined price or price discount from a price list, provided the contract is let by a competitive procurement process pursuant to the requirements of ORS the public contracting code and these rules. - D. Once a requirements contract is established, schools and departments may purchase the goods and services from the awarded contractor without first undertaking additional competitive solicitation. - E. Schools and departments shall use requirements contracts established by the district, unless otherwise specified in the contract, allowed by law or these rules or specifically authorized by the superintendent or designee.

-3 The state of Oregon's Cooperative Purchasing Program (RCPP) Oregon Procurement Information (OPRIN) allows authorized members to utilize the state's price agreement/contracts to purchase goods and services.
-Authorized Oregon Cooperative Purchasing Program (ORCPP) members can legally attach to a state price agreement and forego the competitive bid process.
+1The state of Oregon's Cooperative Purchasing Program (ORCPP) allows authorized members to utilize the state's price agreement/contracts to purchase goods and services.
+Authorized ORCPP members can legally attach to a state price agreement and forego the competitive bid process.
 Access to hundreds of competitive price contracts for a wide variety of goods and services: vehicles, computers, furniture, copiers, fax machines, travel, pharmaceuticals, office products, etc. is available.
-Counties, schools, municipalities or their public corporate entities having local governing authority, a United States governmental agency or American Indian tribe or agency are eligible to participate.
+Counties, cities, schools, municipalities or their public corporate entities having local governing authority, a United States governmental agency or American Indian tribe or agency are eligible to participate.